The SL_3 colored Jones polynomial of the trefoil: The colored Jones polynomial of the trefoil

 \lbl{sub.cj}

 In his seminal paper \cite{Jo}, Jones introduced the Jones polynomial of a knot $K$ in 3-space.
 The Jones polynomial is a Laurent polynomial in a variable $q$ with integer coefficients, which can be generalized to an invariant $J_{K,V}(q) \in \BZ[q^{\pm 1}]$ of a (0-framed) knot $K$ colored by a representation $V$ of a simple Lie algebra $\mathfrak{g}$, and normalized to be $1$ at the unknot.
-The definition of $J_{K,V}(q)$ uses the machinery of {\em quantum groups} and may be found in \cite{Tu1,Tu2}.
+The definition of $J_{K,V}(q)$ uses the machinery of {\em quantum groups} and may be found in \cite{Tu1,Tu2} and also in \cite{Ja}.

 Concrete formulas for the colored Jones polynomial $J_{K,V}(q)$ are hard to find in the case of higher rank Lie algebras, and for good reasons.
 For torus knots $T$, Jones and Rosso gave a formula for $J_{T,V}(q)$ which involves a plethysm map of $V$, unknown in general.
 Our goal is to give an explicit formula for the second plethysm of representations of $\fsl_3$ and consequently to give a formula for the $\fsl_3$ colored Jones polynomial of the trefoil.
+To state our results, let $V_{n_1,n_2}$ denote the irreducible representation of $\fsl_3$ with highest weight